Disability Discrimination Lawyer

 If you feel you have been discriminated against (terminated, demoted, harassed) on account of your disability, or if your request for reasonable accommodation has been ignored or rejected, it is time to consider obtaining legal counsel.
 The general rule of thumb is “the earlier, the better.”

-Schall & Barasch LLC: Attorneys with Experience Handling Disability Discrimination Cases
+Schall & Barasch LLC: A Team with Experience Handling Disability Discrimination Cases

-Attorneys Richard Schall and Patricia Barasch have handled numerous, and often extremely complex, disability discrimination cases during their more than 50 years of combined experience representing employees.
-Indeed, in 1998, we brought and won the case of Seiden v.
+Attorney Patricia Barasch has handled numerous, and often extremely complex, disability discrimination cases during her more than 30 years of experience representing employees.
+Indeed, in 1998, she brought and won the case of Seiden v.
 Marina Associates, which was the very first case in the State of New Jersey to clearly establish the proper legal framework for analyzing reasonable accommodation/disability discrimination cases.
-And, very recently, after protracted litigation, we obtained a $730,000 settlement for an employee who, after being denied a reasonable accommodation of his disability, was terminated from his employment.
+And, very recently, after protracted litigation, she obtained a $730,000 settlement for an employee who, after being denied a reasonable accommodation of his disability, was terminated from his employment.

 If you believe you’ve been denied a reasonable accommodation or otherwise discriminated against on account of your disability, you need Schall & Barasch LLC on your side.
 Contact our firm today to see how we can help you in your case.